Lakhandur

 Lakhandur is a City and headquarter of Lakhandur Taluka in Bhandara district of Maharashtra, India.
 It is connected with National Highway NH-353C.It was Vidhan Sabha Constituency till 2009.
-It is located in vidharbha region of Maharashtra.It is located on bank of chulbandh river.
+It is located in vidharbha region of Maharashtra.It is located on bank of chulbandh river.It is situated at a distance of 104 kilometers from Nagpur and 68 kilometers from Gadchiroli.